-He is heavily involved in the Lysosomal Storage Disease community and Rare Disease community at large.
-He is extremely passionate about speeding up the process and time it currently takes to bring a scientific discovery from the scientist’s bench to the patient’s bedside when it comes rare and neglected childhood diseases.
-He currently sits on the National Advisory Council (NAC) and Parents Advisory Committee (PAC) for the Center for Rare Childhood Disorders at the Translational Genomics Research Institute in Phoenix, and is a member of the National Niemann Pick Disease foundation.
+Steven is heavily involved in the rare disease community and adamant about speeding up the process and time it takes to bring a potential new therapy from discovery to the patient’s bedside when it comes rare and neglected childhood diseases.
+He currently sits on the National Advisory Council (NAC) and Parents Advisory Committee (PAC) for the Center for Rare Childhood Disorders at the Translation Genomics Research Institute in Phoenix, and is a member of the National Niemann Pick Disease foundation.